A New Model of Intranuclear Neutron-Antineutron Transformations in ${}^{16}_{8}$O: Review of the Monte Carlo model

 \item The propagation and interaction of annihilation mesons in the nuclear medium are simulated in great detail within the Intranuclear Cascade (INC) model~\citep{Golubeva:2018mrz}.
 The model similarly includes effects related to the influence of the nuclear environment via the introduction of an antinucleon potential and ``off-shell" masses for both the $\bar{n}$ and annihilation partner nucleon~\citep{Barrow:2019viz}.
 This approach demonstrates a good description of the few available experimental data on $\bar{p}A$ annihilation at rest~\citep{Golubeva:2018mrz}.
 In Table~\ref{tab:multiplicities-exper_calc}, the experimental multiplicities of the emitted final state annihilation-generated pions and the energy carried away by those pions and photons (from heavy resonance decays) are shown.
 It can be seen that the simulation results are in good agreement with the experimental data, which allows us to conclude that the proposed model as a whole correctly describes both the annihilation process and the FSIs of annihilation-generated mesons; thus, it is expected that there should be small uncertainties associated with the simulation of an intranuclear $\bar{n}$\isotope[15][8]{O} annihilation.

 \item During the propagation of cascade particles (mesons and nucleons), the nucleus accumulates excitation energy.
 The final stage of $\bar{n}$A annihilation is thus the de-excitation of the residual nucleus.
 In Sec.~\ref{sec:SMM}, a new implementation describing de-excitations of residual nuclei with $\gamma$ emission is presented for the first time.
-A similar model currently exists within MCSK. \end{enumerate}
+A de-excitation model, taking into account gamma emission, does currently exists within MCSK. \end{enumerate}

 \twocolumngrid